Ten things to do in Paris - Attractions in Paris, France - Part 1

 Les Invalides

-The Hôtel National des Invalides (National Residence of the Invalids) a complex of buildings which comprises of three museums relating to the military history of France, a hospital and retirement home for war veterans and, at the south end,the Cathédrale de Saint-Louis-des-Invalides and the Dôme des Invalides.
-In the crypt under the dome lie the remains of Napoleon Bonaparte, where they were entombed in 1861, being 40 years after his death.
+The Hôtel National des Invalides (National Residence of the Invalids) a complex of buildings which comprises of three museums relating to the military history of France, a hospital and retirement home for war veterans and, at the south end, the Cathédrale de Saint-Louis-des-Invalides and the Dôme des Invalides.

 From Les Invalides, one can walk along the Esplanade des Invalides to the Pont Alexandre III, considered the most extravagant bridge over the Seine in entire Paris.